Stat184-Fall2025/Sec1_FP_Ahalya_Ian_Ankita/README.md

 # Stat184 Final Project

 This repo is to store and showcase the Final Project about our research and data of Human Development Index and Happiness Score for countries in the past couple years.

 ## Overview

-Expand on those introductory sentences with a brief but informative description of your project's purpose and goals.
-This section should help visitors decide whether they should dig deeper into your repo/project.
+This project explores the relationship between Human Development Index (HDI) and Happiness Score across two years, 2022 and 2023.
+HDI is a measure of a country's development based primarily on three metrics: life expectancy, income per capita, and education.
+Happiness Score is a survey-based metric of how happy residents in a country are.

 ### Interesting Insight (Optional)